Salon Business Plan Template: How-To Guide + Example

 • Success drivers.
 Customer satisfaction is what ultimately makes one salon triumph while another fails.
 The experience a salon’s client has determines whether or not they return and whether or not they refer others to the same salon.

 • Seasonal change.
-The hair salon industry tends to thrive in the spring and fall, but slow down during the winter and summer.
-[Company Name] will launch haircutting operations during [Fall/spring], when the industry is experiencing higher sales.
-Catching a seasonal upswing in the first quarter of business should help provide a buffer of cash for [Company name].
+The salon industry tends to thrive in the spring and fall, but slow down during the winter and summer.
+[Salon Name] will launch haircutting operations during [Fall/spring], when the industry is experiencing higher sales.
+Catching a seasonal upswing in the first quarter of business should help provide a buffer of cash for [Salon Name].

 Firm-level trends:

 • Price sensitivity at the bottom.
 The low-cost segment of the market, which primarily serves men and children, often competes on the basis of price.
-This reflects the different preferences of these particular consumers, who are often more interested in an affordable haircut than in seeing the same hair cutter on a regular basis.
+This reflects the different preferences of these particular consumers, who are often more interested in an affordable haircut than in seeing the same haircut regularly.

 • Economies of scale.
 Larger salons are finding opportunities to succeed, by making effective use of support personnel.
-Receptionists, hair washers, and assistants at larger establishments can take care of many of the menial tasks that skilled hair cutters have to handle in small salons.
-This permits a skilled hair cutter to spend a higher proportion of their time actually cutting hair and generating revenues.
+Receptionists, hair washers, and assistants at larger establishments can take care of many of the menial tasks that skilled hair stylists have to handle in small salons.
+This permits skilled stylists to spend a higher proportion of their time actually cutting hair and generating revenues.

 • Premium independent salons.
 Independent salons also compete in the premium segment of the market.
-These firms develop loyal customer bases and select their location on the basis of population demographics.
+These firms develop loyal customer bases and select their location based on population demographics.

 • Specialty salons.
 Presently, a niche is being carved out for salons that cater to very specific customer segments, most notably adult males from higher income brackets.
 High-end, men-only hair clubs draw this crowd with upscale amenities such as cigars, pool tables, and drink bars.